 Just like in a car accident case, if another skier or snowboarder acts negligently or recklessly and injures you, you are entitled to damages.
 Your damages may include the reasonable value of your medical bills, your lost earnings and lost earning capacity, and pain and suffering associated with the accident.

 Even if the other person was at fault, that does not mean that you will be able to recover damages from the other person.
 If the person has no insurance and no assets, he or she will not be able to pay you damages.
 Motor vehicle insurance does not cover injuries on ski slopes.
 Homeowners' or renters' insurance will usually provide insurance coverage for these injuries, but not everyone has homeowners' or renters' insurance.
 If the person who hit you has no insurance, you generally cannot file a claim against your own homeowners' or renters' insurance for this type of injury.
-Unlike motor vehicle coverage that usually includes uninsured benefits, homeowners' and renters' insurance policies almost never provide coverage for the actions of other people who do not have insurance.
+Unlike motor vehicle coverage, which usually includes uninsured benefits, homeowners' and renters' insurance policies almost never provide coverage for the actions of other people who do not have insurance.